core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

     - The fifth least significant bit MUST be set to 1 for group requests, to indicate the presence of the 'kid context' parameter in the compressed COSE object.
 The 'kid context' MAY be present in responses if the application requires it.
 In such a case, the kid context flag MUST be set to 1.

-    - The sixth least significant bit is set to 1 if the 'CounterSignature0' parameter is present, or to 0 otherwise.
-In order to ensure source authentication of messages as described in this specification, this bit MUST be set to 1.

-The flag bits are registered in the OSCORE Flag Bits registry specified in Section 13.7 of {{I-D.ietf-core-object-security}} and in {{iana-cons-flag-bit}} of this Specification.
+The flag bits are registered in the OSCORE Flag Bits registry specified in Section 13.7 of {{I-D.ietf-core-object-security}}.

 * The 'kid context' value encodes the Group Identifier value (Gid) of the group's Security Context.